Visit Pantelleria: hot springs, caves, complete guide

 There are several car hire companies on the island.
 Vehicles can be rented for less than €30 per day.
 Scooters and electric bikes are also available.

 Alternatively, public transport (official website and timetables: Marsala Travel Bus) allows you to get around the main roads of the island.
 That’s what I did.
+In the south of the island the bus will take you to the village of Rekhale and in the north to the village of Tracino.
+There is also a service to the airport.
+Tickets can be bought from the driver.

 In a way, this building marks the identity of the island.
 It was the beginning of my journey into this territory of 7,000 inhabitants.

 Built (the castle) of lava stone (hence the nickname ‘Black Pearl’), it is a striking contrast to the other buildings in the port, which are constructed of more conventional, ‘modern’ materials.
 But here we are in the capital of the island: the town of Pantelleria.

 This volcanic stone has many advantages: it doesn’t deteriorate, it can withstand the island’s harsh climate and weather conditions, it is economical and requires no maintenance.

 This castle, which houses a museum, may be of historical interest to visitors to the island.